ARMmbed/mbed-os-5-docs/docs/reference/technology/firmware_update.md

 <span class="notes">**Note**: The default workflow of the development tools is intended only for development and testing purposes.
 It is not secure for production.</span>

-Your development tool needs to use your Device Management account's API key to call the Device Management APIs.
-Once it has access to the APIs, it can generate a manifest and upload the manifest and binary to the server, and deliver the manifest to a device or group of devices.
+Your development tool needs to use your Device Management account API key to call the APIs.
+Once it has access to the APIs, it can generate a manifest, upload the manifest and binary to the server, and deliver the manifest to a device or group of devices.
 For more information, see [the update API documentation](https://cloud.mbed.com/docs/latest/service-api-references/update-service.html).

 <span class="notes">**Note**: The tools currently support the update flow for Device Management Client, not Device Management Client Lite.</span>
 <!---Is this still true?--->